myTonino/Tonino-App/src/doc/QuickStart/QuickStart.md

 1. Install the USB driver

 	Download and install the FTDI VCP driver for your platform from [http://www.ftdichip.com/Drivers/VCP.htm](http://www.ftdichip.com/Drivers/VCP.htm)

+	NOTE: on Ubuntu as well as Mac OS X 10.9 and newer already include the required USB driver, so no additional installation is required on those platforms

 2. Install the Tonino app